pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "God will not have his work made manifest by cowards."
 --Emerson

+"It is easy in the world to live after the world's opinion.
+It is easy in solitude to live after our own.
+But the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude."
+--Emerson

+"Nothing can bring you peace but yourself."
+--Emerson, *Self Reliance*

+"The victor is not victorious if the vanquished refuses to consider himself so."
+--Quintus Ennius, Roman

+"Death is nothing to us.
+When we exist, death is not; and when death exists, we are not."
+--Epicurus

 "He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has."
 --Epictetus